Ericsson-LMF/IoT-Gateway/README.md

 Now you can take out the SD-card with operating system and put it in the Raspberry pi and power it up.
 Make sure Raspberry pi is connected to the internet.

-Password for default user pi is raspberry.
+Password for default user pi is "raspberry".

 5.
 Update Raspbian default Java version to Java 8 by first removing Java 7 with